Skip to main content

 Livv Housing Group is committed to preventing, identifying and reporting modern slavery and human trafficking in our business, supply chains and communities.
 We do this through:

 This statement sets out how we seek to prevent modern slavery.
-It is made pursuant to Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015 and is Livv Housing Group’s slavery and human trafficking statement for the financial year 1 April 2024 to 31 March 2025.
+It is made pursuant to Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015 and is Livv Housing Group’s modern slavery statement for the financial year 1 April 2025 to 31 March 2026.

 Structure and supply chains

-Livv Housing Group (the Group) is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014 and is a provider of social housing and related services registered with the Regulator of Social Housing.
+Livv Housing Group (the Group) is a provider of social housing and related services registered with the Regulator of Social Housing.
+We are a charitable registered society under the Co-operative and Community Benefit Societies Act 2014.

 We do this through our structure, which is outlined below.